Automotive Parts Manufacturing

 With numerous companies already supplying to the automotive industry and two of the largest OEM parts suppliers, ZF and GKN Driveline, Catawba County is are well-suited to Automotive Parts Manufacturing.
-There are over 3,900 workers employed by auto parts suppliers in Catawba County alone.
-The average wage for Transportation Equipment Manufacturing is Catawba County is 68% of the national average and 82% of the North Carolina average.
+There are over 5,300 workers employed by motor vehicle and auto parts suppliers within 45 minutes drivetime of Catawba County.
+The average wage for Transportation Equipment Manufacturing is Catawba County is 68% of the national average and 79% of the North Carolina average.
 Please view our Automotive Manufacturing Fact Sheet to learn more.

 Textiles have a long history in Catawba County.
 Like many areas, Catawba's early industrial economy was largely made up of textile mills.
 The Catawba River provided a readily available, abundant water supply and many textile products were manufactured in Catawba County beginning with yarn and including sock, hosiery, and bedding.
 In the early part of the century, many of these textile factories moved their operations out of the country.
 With companies producing both wovens and nonwovens for a variety of applications, the textile industry still thrives in Catawba County.
 Read this case study about textile manufacturing in Catawba County.
 Also, please view our Advanced Textiles Fact Sheet to learn more.

 |Advanced Textiles in Catawba County|